 As more homes give front load washers a try, there is a learning curve both in how to use the machine correctly and in how the washer works to clean clothes.
 The four lessons below will have you set in no time.

 Lesson One: Water Usage

 One of the advantages of a front load washer is energy efficiency.
 The washer uses significantly less water-only 20 to 25 gallons-than a standard top load washer that uses around 40 gallons.
-It also is able to spin clothes at a rapid rate to extract more water and lessen time in the dryer.
+It is also able to spin clothes at a rapid rate to extract more water and lessen time in the dryer.
 But for many first time users, the very low level of water is disturbing.
 Quite often you can barely see any water in the washer.

 Lesson Two: Detergent Usage

 Some washers have dispenser drawers that will slowly release the correct amount of detergent from the reservoir for each load.
 If you are adding the detergent yourself for each load, use no more than one tablespoon of HE detergent.
 If the product is 2x concentrate use two teaspoons or 3x concentrate use one teaspoon.

 The same rule applies to fabric softener and bleach.
 One teaspoon of fabric softener will soften a full load.
-For chlorine bleach, two tablespoons should be used in the dispenser or 1 tablespoon if it is concentrated.
+For chlorine bleach, two tablespoons should be used in the dispenser or one tablespoon if it is concentrated.